RoniJackVituli/gitprofile/README.md

 Contributions are always welcome at GitProfile!
 Whether you're a seasoned developer or just starting out, there's always a way to get involved and make a difference.
 Here are some ways you can contribute to the project:

-1.Report bugs: If you've encountered a bug while using GitProfile, please report it on the GitHub Issues page so we can fix it.
+- Report bugs: If you've encountered a bug while using GitProfile, please report it on the GitHub Issues page so we can fix it.

-2.Suggest features: If there's a feature you'd like to see in GitProfile, let us know!
+- Suggest features: If there's a feature you'd like to see in GitProfile, let us know!
 You can submit your ideas on the GitHub Issues page.

-3.Write code: If you're a developer and want to contribute to the project, feel free to fork the repository and submit a pull request with your changes.
+- Write code: If you're a developer and want to contribute to the project, feel free to fork the repository and submit a pull request with your changes.

-4.Documentation: If you're not a developer, you can still help by writing or improving the documentation.
+- Documentation: If you're not a developer, you can still help by writing or improving the documentation.

-5.Test: Try out GitProfile and provide feedback on its functionality and usability.
+- Test: Try out GitProfile and provide feedback on its functionality and usability.

 Thanks for considering contributing to GitProfile!
 We look forward to collaborating with you!